tylerwhitlock50/month_end_close_manager/README.md

 3. Filter by period or department
 4. Click **New Task** to create a task manually
 5. Drag tasks between columns in Board View to change status

+### Trial Balance Imports & Comparisons

+- Open **Trial Balance** and choose between **Standard CSV** and the new **NetSuite Export** mode.
+NetSuite mode parses the native NetSuite trial balance export (no manual column mapping required) and stores import metadata for review.
+- After an import, the page surfaces a **What's New This Period** banner highlighting new accounts, items without linked tasks, and entries still awaiting verification.
+- The accounts grid now shows **prior-period balances and deltas**.
+Click **Manage** on any row to see the previous period's files and comments directly inside the task modal for quick comparisons.
 6. Click on a task to view details, add files, or request approvals

 ### Uploading Files